 Organisations must be identified by their nine-digit PIC numbers.
 A search function is provided in the system to facilitate the search for partners (if any).
 If you realise that you have made a mistake in selecting the organisation, you can use the 'Change Organisation' button (3).

-For each contact person the role within the project must be defined.
 When giving access rights to contact persons, the e-mail address of the person serves as the main identifier.
 You must define the level of access rights for each contact person: